dnv-opensource/dictIO/README.md

 It was designed to leverage the versatility of text based dictionary files while easing their use in Python through seamless support for Python dicts.

 dictIO supports
-* reading and writing Python dicts in C++ dictionary format​.
+* reading and writing Python dicts in C++ dictionary format.
 * usage of references and expressions in dict files, dynamically resolved during reading.
-* usage of cascaded dict files, allowing separation of a case-agnostic configuration dict and its case-specific parameterization: baseDict + paramDict = caseDict​
+* usage of cascaded dict files, allowing separation of a case-agnostic configuration dict and its case-specific parameterization: baseDict + paramDict = caseDict

 Further, dictIO
-* is widely tolerant in reading different flavours (quotes, preserving comments, etc.)​
+* is widely tolerant in reading different flavours (quotes, preserving comments, etc.)
-* can read and write also JSON, XML​ and OpenFOAM (with some limitations)
+* can read and write also JSON, XML and OpenFOAM (with some limitations)

 ## Installation
 ```sh
 pip install dictIO
 ```

-## Usage example
+## Usage Example

 dictIO provides a simple, high level API that allows reading and writing Python dicts from/to a dictionary file in essentially one line of code:
 ~~~py